jermnelson/Colorado-Springs-Friends-Meeting-Website/2013/eleventh-month/MinutesForMeetingForWorshipForBusiness.md

     children among us?
 Are we tender and loving towards those with gits different from the commonplace?

-2. Consideration of October Minutes [Genie][GenieDurland] is not doing a spreadsheet but
+2. Consideration of October Minutes [Genie][GenieDurland] is not doing a spreadsheet but just a document with the current positions along with know term lengths.

-    Minutes accepted with adjustment in
+    Minutes accepted with adjustments.

 3. Clerk's Report:  I look forward to introducing the Meeting to our new website at the December potluck.
 Bring your laptops and learn how to